yzhang18/RNA-SeqEZPZ-NF/README.md

 The pipeline is accessible through a graphical user interface implemented using a Shiny app and features interactive plots.
 Advanced users have the ability to customize the scripts provided with the pipeline.
 This pipeline is designed to run on an HPC cluster.
+Please cite [[1]] if you are using this pipeline for a publication.

 <br />
 ## Installation
 In order to use the pipeline, you will need to have Singularity installed in your HPC.
 See installation instruction at https://docs.sylabs.io/guides/3.0/user-guide/installation.html

 The following step-by-step is for a system with SLURM scheduler and it will run bash scripts.
-If you don't have SLURM or if you prefer to use the Nextflow version of the pipeline, please go to https://github.com/yzhang18/rnaseq
+If you need to run it on a different scheduler or if you prefer to use the Nextflow version of the pipeline, please go to https://github.com/yzhang18/RNA-SeqEZPZ-NF

 1. Download the code/scripts:
    ```